TOPICS

 Great Rhombicuboctahedron

 The great rhombicuboctahedron is an equilateral zonohedron and the Minkowski sum of three cubes.
-It can be combined with cubes and truncated octahedra into a regular space-filling pattern.
+It has Dehn invariant 0 (Conway et al. 1999) but is not a space-filling polyhedron.
+However, it can be combined with cubes and truncated octahedra into a regular space-filling pattern.

 The small cubicuboctahedron is a faceted version of the great rhombicuboctahedron.

-Its dual is the disdyakis dodecahedron, also called the hexakis octahedron.
+The dual polyhedron of the great rhombicuboctahedron is the disdyakis dodecahedron, both of which are illustrated above together with their common midsphere.
 The inradius r of the dual, midradius rho of the solid and dual, and circumradius R of the solid for a=1 are

 r=3/(97)(14+sqrt(2))sqrt(13+6sqrt(2))